iossifovlab/gpf/docs/grr_workflow.md

    grr_manage index --use-dvc . hg38/scores/score9
    ```

-   This will rebuild the manifest of the resource and store the state
+   This will rebuild the manifest of the resource.
-   of the resource files
-   into the GRR state directory `.grr`.
-Note that the resource `.MANIFEST`
-   file should be the same as the one into the Git repository.

 3. Edit the `genomic_resource.yaml` file and rerun the `index` command: